Kefir Nutrition: Fermented Dairy Benefits, Variability, and Evidence Limits

 Kefir can be a useful food-level tool.

 It should be framed as support within a broader nutrition pattern, not as standalone therapy.
+The gut microbiome benefits of fermented foods are real but take consistency to show up.

 Educational content only.
 Not medical advice.